-The National Identification Number (NIN) Application Guidelines and Requirements for Students are on this page below.
+The NIMC has give requirements for nin registration for students.
+Therefore the NIN Application Guidelines and Requirements for Students are on this page below.
 Students who are yet to obtain their NIN Number can follow up the simplest procedures listed below this page.

 Meanwhile, students are to note that before you can register for 2022 JAMB UTME, you will need to register and obtain your own NIN Number.